 Counterargument Generation Prompts for Stress-Testing Essays

-Prompts that generate counterarguments worth answering — strongest-form objections, ideological cross-section, empirical pushback, and rebuttal scaffolds for essays and debates.
+15 copy-ready prompts that make AI attack your thesis in its strongest form: steelman objections, ideological cross-section, empirical pushback, and rebuttal scaffolds for essays and debates.

 A thesis that survives only friendly questions is not really tested.
-These 15 prompts force AI to attack your position from multiple angles — methodological, empirical, ideological, practical — and to do it in the strongest form, not a strawman.
+These 15 prompts make AI attack your position from four angles — methodological, empirical, ideological, practical — and do it in the strongest form (a steelman), not a strawman.
+Copy a template, drop in your thesis, and you have a hostile peer reviewer on demand.

 Who this is for